 On average, our CoE partners find $10-$50 million dollars saving in full-time equivalent (FTE) hours from their Mimica initiatives.
 In the case of Goodyear, "Mimica was invaluable, pointing us to time savings.
 You’re not just listening to people saying this is a pain point,” said Deanna Pratt, transformation leader at Goodyear, “now we have actual numbers around how many thousands of hours a process costs per year."

-Join us October 29, 2024 at 12pm ET for a live fireside chat with Merck’s Executive Director of Global Business Services (GBS) to hear another CoE success story.
-Steve will share lessons from a recent finance transformation initiative that found major cost savings across the GBS organization, and how Mimica’s task mining filled the gaps left by their process mining tool.
-Register now.
+Watch our on-demand fireside chat with Merck’s Executive Director of Global Business Services (GBS) to hear another CoE success story.
+Steve shares lessons from a recent finance transformation initiative that found major cost savings across the GBS organization, and how Mimica’s task mining filled the gaps left by their process mining tool.
+Watch now.